 Customers are more satisfied when their support agent can quickly and efficiently provide support.
 It also reiterates that the company values its customers’ time; in fact, for 73 percent of customers, valuing their time is the most important thing a company can do for good customer service, according to a 2016 survey.

 “Valuing their time” is also important to the partners and dealers enterprises use to grow their business quickly.
 For many, insufficient communications tools lead to these groups misrepresenting the brand and missing opportunities for better service and sales.
 Too often, “portals” fail to do enough to correct the situation because partners and dealers struggle to find the right content that they need.

 Partners and dealers need up-to-date and relevant content.
 Deploying an insight engine to the portal meets those needs and when machine learning is applied to usage analytics to understand users’ intent and context, the portal experience continuously improves.
 Partner management teams can also look at the same analytics to understand how well the portal content is able to meet the needs of its users.

-If you’re unclear on how an insight engine will make an impact on your business, attend this webinar: “Takeaways from the Gartner Magic Quadrant: How AI-Powered Search Can Impact Your Business” on Thursday, April 27 at 2 p.m.
-ET.
+If you’re unclear on how an insight engine will make an impact on your business, watch our on-demand webinar: “Takeaways from the Gartner Magic Quadrant: How AI-Powered Search Can Impact Your Business.”

 How to Evaluate an Insight Engine for the Workplace